gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 The provisioning integration server can use the kuwaiba rest api to get the pris CSV report directly from kuwaiba.

-To generate a requisition file for all devices in the model with IP address use
+To generate a requisition file for all devices in the model with an IP address use

 [https://localhost/requisitions/kuwaiba-all](https://localhost/requisitions/kuwaiba-all)

 or

 [http://localhost:8020/requisitions/kuwaiba-all](http://localhost:8020/requisitions/kuwaiba-all)

 To generate a requisition file for only devices with an IP address in the UK use